PostHog/posthog.com/contents/blog/feature-flag-best-practices.md

 - Use name “types” if you have a large number of flags.
 This helps organize them and makes their purpose clear.
 Types might include experiments, releases, and permissions.
 For example, instead of `new-billing`, they would be `new-billing-experiment` or `new-billing-release`.

-None of these are laws, you can do what you want with the naming of feature flags.
-They are suggestions.
-A lot of this advice is relatively standard for naming variables in software development, feel free to take all their advice too.

 ## 6. Minimize or group changes behind them

-A best practice is having a single feature flag control a single component, function, method, class, or other pieces of code.
+It's best to use a single feature flag control a single component, function, method, class, or other pieces of code.

 Having a flag in multiple places can be confusing.
 Developers expect single-use feature flags, and when they aren’t, this can cause unintended consequences.
 For example, a developer could remove the flag in one place without removing it in another.